A Symbol and Coaction for Higher-Loop Sunrise Integrals: Conclusions

 We highlight two choices in our construction, which if varied could yield substantially different results.
 First, we made a choice to expand our basis with the ratios $\tau_i$, and not with additional functions.
 In general, one could imagine introducing more intermediate functions related by differential equations, leading to longer symbols.
 Such functions would not be Feynman integrals, at least not in the same dimension as the sunrise integrals we consider, but this should not be especially unfamiliar: when constructing polylogarithmic functions to bootstrap scattering amplitudes as in refs.~\cite{Dixon:2011pw,Dixon:2011nj,Dixon:2013eka,Dixon:2014voa,Dixon:2014iba,Drummond:2014ffa,Dixon:2015iva,Caron-Huot:2016owq,Dixon:2016nkn,Drummond:2018caf,Caron-Huot:2019vjl,Dixon:2020bbt,Dixon:2022rse}, one must in general consider integrals that are not themselves Feynman integrals.
+An example of such a choice that appeared after our initial preprint leverages the notion of Calabi-Yau operators to further decompose the equal-mass sunrise and ice cream cone integrals~\cite{Pogel:2022ken,Pogel:2022vat,Duhr:2022dxb}.
+It would be interesting to see if these notions can be generalized to the generic-mass case and to other multivariate problems more generally.

 Second, we made a choice in our separation of our integrals into semi-simple and unipotent factors.
 Different choices can lead to different lengths, and to substantially different symbols more generally, by factoring out different transcendental functions from the functions considered by the symbol.
-While we believe our choice is reasonable (motivated in part by the symbol and coaction on elliptic multiple polylogarithms), it is not the only possible choice, and a different choice may be more informative in other circumstances.
+While we believe our choice is reasonable (motivated in part by the symbol and coaction on elliptic multiple polylogarithms), it is not the only possible choice, and a different choice may be more informative in other circumstances.\footnote{For an example of a formalism that handles this aspect differently, we refer the reader to ref.~\cite{Tapuskovic:2023xiu} which appeared after this work appeared on the arXiv, and which applies the original formalism of ref.~\cite{2015arXiv151206410B} to the two-loop sunrise.}

 It is important to note that the letters of our symbol contain higher powers of logarithms around the MUM point.
 As such, taking a limit that reduces the sunrise to a polylogarithm should have a nontrivial effect on our symbol, almost certainly not directly yielding a polylogarithmic symbol.
 In future work we would like to investigate the approach to pseudothresholds, the most straightforward such limit to study.